-Backlog of toxic Superfund clean-ups grows under Trump
+Backlog of toxic Superfund cleanups grows under Trump

 She pointed to some areas where Trump’s Superfund effort was more on par with that of his predecessors.
 Long-term remedial efforts to make sure contamination didn’t rebound at existing Superfund sites, for example, averaged 64 a year under Trump.
 That compares with an average of 60 a year in Obama’s last five years.

-But overall, the backlog of 34 unfunded projects is up from only 12 in 2016, Obama’s last year.
+But overall, the backlog of 34 unfunded projects is up from only 12 in 2016, Obama’s last year , and the most at least since 2004.

 At the site of another of 2019’s unfunded Superfund projects, Montana’s Upper Tenmile mining region, which includes the community of Rimini and a subdivision downstream, the EPA has been providing bottled water to residents for the past decade in response to water supplies polluted by about 150 abandoned gold, lead and copper mines.